gzhynko/InfiniteFlight.js/README.md

 # InfiniteFlight.js

- An Extremely Simple JavaScript Module for V1 of the Infinite Flight Connect API
+An Extremely Simple JavaScript Module for V1 of the Infinite Flight Connect API.

+*A module for V2 of the Infinite Flight Connect API can be found in the* [`v2`](https://github.com/Velocity23/InfiniteFlight.js/tree/v2) *branch*.

 ---

 ### Installation

+InfiniteFlight.js can be installed with npm:
 ```
 npm install infiniteflightjs -g
 ```